rising3/npm-lib-tmpl/README.md

   * Node.js v12 ot higher installed
   * Git CLI 2.7.1 or higher installed
 * Use the GitHub Packages as a npm registry
+* Use the GitHub Releases as a changelog